Defective parts or products can lead to serious liability issues,

-- Medical Device Seal InspectionWhether it’s a surgical tool, ventilator, or heart valve, medical devices must be sealed into sterile packaging before shipping off to the customer.
+- Medical Device Seal InspectionWhether it’s a surgical tool, ventilator, or heart valve, medical devices must be sealed into sterile packaging before being shipped off to the customer.
 Failure to do so presents risks to patient safety, company reputation, and the bottom line.
 While traditional machine vision technology can provide an automated means for inspection, deep learning software can help in scenarios that prove difficult for rules-based techniques.
 These include identifying contamination and improper seals — problems that could lead to drastic outcomes if the product escapes the manufacturing plant floor.

 - Medical Device PCB InspectionPrinted circuit boards used in medical devices must be thoroughly inspected, but conducting mode and effects analysis for each wafer, pin, joint, and environment change is difficult.
 With rules-based machine vision, defining defects such as tilts, burns, foreign material presence, voids, and chips can be difficult or impossible.
 Deep learning software, however, allows manufacturers to detect and classify these defects.